confluentinc/examples/ccloud-observability/docs/index.rst

 The source code for the client can found in the :devx-examples:`ccloud-observability/src|ccloud-observability/src` directory.
-The client uses default configurations, this is not recommended for production use cases.
+The client uses default configurations, which is not recommended for production use cases.
 This Java consumer will continue to consumer the same message until the process is interrupted.
-The content of the message is not important here, in these scenarios the focus is on the change in client metric values.
+The content of the message is not important here.
+In these scenarios the focus is on the change in client metric values.

 |Consumer Dashboard|